National Transactional LawMeet®

 Phase II: Mark-Up

-Shortly after February 7, 2014, each team will receive 3 opposing teams' draft agreements.
-Each team will then prepare a mark-up of the opposing teams' draft agreements.
+Shortly after February 7, 2014, each team will receive one opposing team's draft agreement.
+Each team will then prepare a mark-up of the opposing team's draft agreement.
 Like during the drafting stage, teams will have an opportunity to ask their client two questions during a conference call scheduled for February 14, 2014.
-Teams must submit their 3 mark-ups on or before February 21, 2014.
+Teams must submit their mark-up on or before February 21, 2014.

 Phase III: Negotiations

-On Friday, February 15, 2013, all teams will gather at their respective host law school for the Regional Meet.
-Each team will participate in three preliminary rounds, encountering the teams whose draft agreements they previously marked-up.
+On Friday, February 28th, 2014, all teams will gather at their respective host law school for the Regional Meet.
+Each team will participate in two preliminary rounds, encountering the team whose draft agreement they previously marked-up and the team who marked up their draft agreement.
 Based on the teams' performances during the preliminary rounds, two (2) teams will be selected to participate in the National Meet.

 A panel discussion will immediately follow the final round of the Meet.
 The final round panel, the teams and the audience will discuss the transaction, the draft term sheets and the team performances.